wdd614/3DSRCNN-pytorch/README.md

 42.932984128665936
 -----------------
 ```
-the acerage PSNR will be generated and  store in output.txt
+>Note that: Each scale have five sets of CT images, so it will ouput five values, the acerage PSNR.
+You can calculate the average PSNR mannually.
+And the generated results will store in **output.txt**(you also can specified the fileName).
 **Note that, If you want to use `auto-execute.sh`, you must promise
 established file-tree format!**
 ```